shopwp/documentation/docs/getting-started/syncing.md

 https://mysite.org
 ```

+Another thing to try is reconnecting your Shopify store from the ShopWP `Connect` tab.

-You can also try enabling the `Allow alternative webhook auth` setting.
-You can find this within the ShopWP settings
+Finally, you can also try enabling the `Allow alternative webhook auth` setting.
+You can find this within the ShopWP Syncing settings.

 ![Syncing issue Address cannot be any of the domains...](./assets/syncing-issue-4.jpg)